 Hulu Plus, Netflix and HBO GO are some of the services that you won't officially get on the Australian version at the moment, but you do get Pandora, YouTube and Google Play movies and TV shows, which is pretty cool for a device that retails for only $50.

 The Australian services announced at launch time included ABC's iView, as well as Quickflix and Foxtel's Presto movie service.
 However, more announcements are expected before too long.

 Thankfully, the official Chromecast device you buy from Google Play store online or from JB Hi-Fi or Dick Smith hasn't been locked down.
 This means you can use a VPN to access overseas (geographically restricted) content, if you choose.

-The Chromecast isn't an all-powerful smart TV device that will give you an ultimate TV viewing experience – remember its only $49.95.
-But it does a great good job at sending the content you would normally enjoy on your phone or tablet to your TV.
+The Chromecast isn't an all-powerful smart TV device that will give you an ultimate TV viewing experience – remember it's only $49.95!
+But it does a great job at sending the content you would normally enjoy on your phone or tablet to your TV.
 Now that it's officially available in Australia, you can expect much more content to enjoy in addition to whatever you normally watch on your mobile device.
 Let's hope that other players such as Netflix and HBO Go join the local party before too long.